ObjectiveCopyright: © SFB 1120

 Highest precision in the manufacturing process in preferably simple process chains with a low number of process steps – that’s one of the main demands made by manufacturing companies that seek to maintain and expand stable and sustainable production in high-wage countries such as Germany at competitive costs.

-The main result of the proposed collaborative research center is multi-scale control of melt-based manufacturing processes from melt formation through melt flow properties and melt solidification as a prerequisite for an increased precision in the production of melt-engineered components.
+The main result of the collaborative research center is multi-scale control of melt-based manufacturing processes from melt formation through melt flow properties and melt solidification as a prerequisite for an increased precision in the production of melt-engineered components.